Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 In order to save money, we only eat out once or twice a week and stick to local food when we do.

-Your social habits can have a huge impact on how much money you spend.
-Alcohol is expensive in Korea and that coupled with western food after a big night, could have you spending a big chunk of your salary.
+Alcohol is expensive in Korea.
+That, coupled with Western food after a big night, could have you spending a big chunk of your salary.

-• Cell phone: 15 000 KRW ($13)
+Cell phone: 15 000 KRW ($13)

-Free wi-fi is available almost everywhere in Korea.
 I arrived in the country with a phone and purchased a sim card and package that allows limited phone calls and 5 gigs of data for 70 000 KRW ($14 per month).

-You actually don’t even need to purchase data, but it does come in handy when there is no wi-fi and you’re stuck trying to find the route home.
+You actually don’t even need to purchase data, but it does come in handy when there is no Wi-Fi and you’re stuck trying to find the route home.

 Korean BBQ and food in Korea